 Golf teaches us to show respect for other people, even for our opponents.
 This is something we often forget in our personal lives.
 It doesn’t matter whether you are angry or irritated, you should always keep your good manners.
 That way you can maintain a good reputation.

 You may be surprised, but a golf course is a great place to practice business etiquette.
 Just like the corporate world, golf has its own set of rules that need to be followed.
-That makes it a perfect sport for young professionals that are just starting out their careers.
+Getting a Sunday golf bag for practice can be a good choice if you value portability, simplicity, and fitness benefits.
+However, it’s essential to consider your specific needs and the type of practice you intend to do.
+That makes it a perfect sport for young professionals who are just starting out their careers.

 Ethics & Accountability